Skip to Content

 Both energy and granola bars make a decent breakfast or snack.
 They’re also easy to pack along in your backpack when you’re out walking or paddling in the canoe.

-A box of pancake mix fits easily into your camping gear…pancakes aren’t just easy to make, they smell great on a cool camping morning.
+A box of pancake mix fits easily into your camping gear.
+Pancakes aren’t just easy to make, they also smell great on a cool camping morning.
 Use a little oil in the frying pan to grill them up.
 Then top with maple syrup or spread with jam.

-You won’t need to refrigerate potatoes…and they make a great breakfast when diced and then fried up with onions in a little bit of oil.
+You won’t need to refrigerate potatoes.
+They make a great breakfast when diced and then fried up with onions in a little bit of oil.

 12. Bread